mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 m = pyo.ConcreteModel()
 m.MACHINES = pyo.Set(initialize=["A", "B", "C"])
-m.finish = pyo.Var(m.MACHINES, domain=pyo.NonNegativeReals)
+m.finish_time = pyo.Var(m.MACHINES, domain=pyo.NonNegativeReals)

+@m.Objective(sense=pyo.minimize)
+def total_time(model):
-m.total = pyo.Objective(expr=sum(m.finish[machine] for machine in m.MACHINES),
+  return sum(m.finish_time[machine] for machine in m.MACHINES),
-                        sense=pyo.minimize)
 ```

+### Parameter names may be capitalized

+Parameter names, especially mutable parameters intended for use in parametric studies, may use capitalized words (i.e.,  "CamelCase").

-### Constraint and Variable names
+### Use descriptive Constraint and Variable names

-The choice of constraint and variables names is crucial for readable Pyomo models.
-Normal practice is to use descriptive lower case names with words separated by underscores consistent with PEP 8 recommendations.

-Py
+Objectives, constraints, variables, disjuncts, and disjunctions should use descriptive names following PEP 8 guidelines with lower case words separated by underscore (i.e, "snake_case").

-When a formal mathematical formulation accompanies the documentation, Pyomo model may use the same variable and parameter name.
+As an exception for small tutorial examples where mathematical formulation accompanies the model,  the corresponding Pyomo model may use the same variable and parameter name.
 For example, a mathematical model written as

 $$